Safety in clinical trials

 There are many other safeguards for patients taking part in trials

 If a trial is investigating drugs already licensed for treating cancer, there may not be extra insurance to cover use of the drug.
 The drugs have already been tested and found safe to use, so extra insurance is not thought necessary.
 You would usually be covered by the insurance held by the doctor and hospital treating you.
 You can ask your doctor or research nurse about trial insurance if you are worried.
-And, you can find out more information on our page about insurance and clinical trials.
+And, we have more information about insurance and clinical trials.

 The researchers and organisations funding and running trials don't want any harm to come to the people taking part.
 They want better treatment for people with cancer.